kristoff-it/redis-memolock/go/README.md

 it might be improved for your specific use-case.
 A trivial example is the fact that I'm using Redis Strings to cache results, while you might want a more appropriate data structure, like a Hash, Set, Sorted Set, Geospatial Index, or even a probabilistic data structure such as HyperLogLog.

-Checkout https://redis.io for all your options.
+Checkout https://redis.io to see all the options.